Variational Quantum Algorithms: Opportunities for near-term quantum advantage

-\textit{Machine Learning}.
 In the past few decades, the use of machine learning has become common in most, if not all, areas of science.
-While the problem of loading classical data on quantum computers is still an active topic of research, there has been significant efforts put forward to use quantum algorithms for machine learning applications~\cite{schuld2015introduction,schuld2019quantum,romero2019variational,biamonte2017quantum}.
-For instance, it has been shown that quantum neural networks can achieve a significantly better effective dimension than comparable classical neural networks~\cite{abbas2020power}.
-Moreover, it has also been pointed out that quantum algorithms can outperform classical ones in deep learning problems~\cite{wiebe2014quantum}, and more recently a VQA has been proposed for deep reinforcement learning~\cite{chen2020variational}.
+Although the problem of loading classical data on quantum computers is still an active topic of research, there has been significant efforts put forward to use quantum algorithms for machine learning applications~\cite{schuld2015introduction,schuld2019quantum,romero2019variational,biamonte2017quantum}.
+For instance, it has been shown that quantum neural networks can achieve a significantly higher capacity, as measured by the effective dimension, than comparable classical neural networks~\cite{abbas2020power}, implying that the former can express a broader class of functions than the latter.
+Moreover, it has also been pointed out that quantum algorithms can outperform classical ones in deep learning problems~\cite{wiebe2014quantum}, potentially provide exponentially better ability to generalize when trained to predict the outcome of physical processes~\cite{huang2021information}, and more recently a VQA has been proposed for deep reinforcement learning~\cite{chen2020variational}.
 An exciting prospect for using quantum neural networks is that certain architectures are immune to barren plateaus, and hence are trainable even for large problems~\cite{pesah2020absence,zhang2020toward}.